A tower connecting gauge groups to string topology: Excisive functors

 This definition is easily modified to suit many cases.
 When restricting to finite CW complexes ($\mc R_{B,\fin}$), we drop the last condition.
 If $\mc Sp$ denotes a suitable model category of spectra, for example the category of prespectra described in \cite{mmss}, then a contravariant functor $\mc R_B^\op \overset{F}\ra \mc Sp$ is \emph{$n$-excisive} if it satisfies the above properties, with ``equivalence of based spaces'' replaced by ``stable equivalence of spectra.''
-For most models of spectra, we are allowed to post-compose $F$ with a fibrant replacement functor, and conclude that $F$ is an $n$-excisive functor to spectra iff each level $F_j$ is an $n$-excisive functor to based spaces.
-It is also straightforward to define \emph{$n$-excisive} for functors from unbased spaces $\mc U_B$ or unbased finite spaces $\mc U_{B,\fin}$ to either spaces $\mc T$ or spectra $\mc Sp$.
+For most models of spectra, we may post-compose $F$ with a fibrant replacement functor, and conclude that $F$ is an $n$-excisive functor to spectra iff the functor $F_j$ at each spectrum level is an $n$-excisive functor to based spaces.
+It is also straightforward to define \emph{$n$-excisive} for functors from unbased spaces $\mc S_B$ or unbased finite spaces $\mc S_{B,\fin}$ to either spaces $\mc T$ or spectra $\mc Sp$.

 If $F$ is a contravariant $n$-excisive functor, then $F$ is completely determined by its values on the discrete spaces with at most $n$ points: